In this Store, we have covered sugar bowls.

 & the base is vaseline.

-base for $65.
+The base is $65.

 ART aka Job's Tears was made by Adams Glass Co.